-- Discuss the conditions that existed in pre-revolutionary societies that inspired revolutionary leaders (Britain's 13 colonies or Absolutist France, and the Latin American colonies). - Identify one Enlightenment ideal each from Locke, Montesquieu, and a third Enlightenment Philosopher that you will choose.
-Use primary documents(those included in the packet and one based on your own research) to identify their ideals. - Discuss how the concepts that you identified from the Enlightenment documents by Locke, Montesquieu and the Enlightenment Philosopher that you chose (not included in your packet) are reflected in the thoughts and actions of revolutionary political leaders by discussing how those ideas are promoted or supported by the revolutionary documents (# 3,4,5). - You must discuss the examples of Latin America, and either the United States or France, but not both (no extra points for both). - Limit quotes to 1-2 sentences or paraphrase.
-Emphasis should be on analysis and your own understanding of the historical period. - Include a hard copy of the primary document that you used to research the ideals of your chosen Enlightenment philosopher. - Simple in-text citations are acceptable (Locke, 1689) no works cited needed. - You must thoroughly edit and proofread your paper before submitting it for a grade.
-Have at least one other person proofread and comment on your essay as part of the editing process.
+- Discuss the conditions that existed in pre-revolutionary societies that inspired revolutionary leaders (Britain's 13 colonies or Absolutist France, and the Latin American colonies). - Identify one Enlightenment ideal each from Locke, Montesquieu, and a third Enlightenment Philosopher of your choice.
+Use primary documents (those included in the packet and one based on your own research) to identify their ideals. - Discuss how the concepts that you identified from the Enlightenment documents by Locke, Montesquieu and the Enlightenment Philosopher that you chose (not included in your packet) are reflected in the thoughts and actions of revolutionary political leaders by discussing how those ideas are promoted or supported by the revolutionary documents (# 3, 4, 5). - You must discuss the examples of Latin America, and either the United States or France, but not both (no extra points for both). - Limit quotes to 1-2 sentences or paraphrase.
+Emphasis should be on analysis and your understanding of the historical period. - Include a hard copy of the primary document that you used to research the ideals of your chosen Enlightenment philosopher. - Simple in-text citations are acceptable (Locke, 1689) no works cited needed. - You must thoroughly edit and proofread your paper before submitting it for a grade.
+Have at least one other person proofread and comment on your essay as part of the editing process. - PLAGIARISM or any form of ACADEMIC DISHONESTY will not be tolerated.
+AI (chatGPT) is considered plagiarism and will result in a 0 grade with referral. - No late submissions will be accepted.